 me from upping your liquid intake.

 Fibroids are non-cancerous tumors that develop on the walls of the uterus.
 Depending on their size and location, fibroids can cause a whole host of symptoms including pain, heavy periods and–you guessed it–cramps, even when you’re not menstruating.
 Thankfully, there are numerous fibroid treatments available, many of which are non-invasive and don’t require surgery!

 Cysts, like fibroids, are non-cancerous growths.
 The difference?
 Cysts are fluid filled, fibroids are muscular.
 But one thing they have in common?
 They can both cause you to experience cramps outside of your period.
 And, like fibroids, there are a range of treatment options available to you.
 Fibroids and cysts can both be diagnosed with an ultrasound in your doctor’s office.

 4. Sexually Transmitted Infections

 Infections like Chlamydia, Pelvic Inflammatory Disease (PID), and Gonorrhea can all cause abdominal pain, and other symptoms like cramps.
-While no one wants to contract an STI, knowing that cramps are an STI symptom is actually helpful, especially because many of these infections go undetected for long periods of time.
-If you have potentially been exposed to an STI and are experiencing non-menstrual cramping, get tested in your doctors office so you can begin treatment and avoid transmitting the infection to a current or future partner.
+No one wants to contract an STI, but knowing that cramps are an STI symptom is very helpful!
+That’s especially true because many infections go undetected for long periods of time.
+If there’s a chance you’ve had STI exposure, and are experiencing non-menstrual cramping, get tested in your doctors office so you can begin treatment and avoid transmitting the infection to a current or future partner.